Accounting and Business Management MSc (Brunel Business School)

 Entry Criteria 2017/18

-A 2:2 UK Honours degree or an equivalent internationally recognised qualification in management, business studies or a cognate discipline (with a large component of management related subjects in their degree) and evidence of numeracy skills.
+A 2:2 (or above) UK Honours degree or an equivalent internationally recognised qualification in a related or non –related subject.
+Some evidence of numeracy skills will be beneficial.

-Applicants with non-degree qualifications will be also considered who have relevant work experience (minimum 5 years full-time post qualification) and will be assessed on an interview basis.
+Applicants with non-degree qualifications who have relevant work experience (minimum two years full-time) will also be considered.

 Entry criteria are subject to review and change each academic year.